ARCT4461 Architectural Practice

 - Students are able to (1) develop familiarity with the process of architectural practice (as exemplified in various modes and scales of practice and in regard to local, national and international projects); (2) demonstrate understanding of the types and key mechanisms of contracts in relation to project design and delivery; (3) identify the major documents that shape and influence architectural practice in Australia; (4) gain experience in the formulation and management of project design teams, project research and professional oral presentation; (5) articulate the important roles, responsibilities, ethical and legal obligations of the architect in practice; and (6) identify the major documents that shape and influence architectural practice in Australia.

-- Typically this unit is assessed in the following ways: (1) debrief group project; (2) architects documents: interview/video project; and (3) in-class quiz.
+- Indicative assessments in this unit are as follows: (1) debrief group project; (2) architects documents: interview/video project; and (3) in-class quiz.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - face-to-face seminars: 2 hours per week for 12 weeks (in preparation for these seminars students are required each week to do 1-2 hours prior study of resources which is available on the Learning Management System)